Contextual quilt maker label documentation image

 Material Costs

 The fabrics and materials used in a quilt significantly impact its value.
-Quality quilting cotton typically costs around market-dependent values per yard, and a single quilt can require 5-12 yards depending on size.
+Quality quilting cotton typically costs around a value that must be established from current, topic-matched sales per yard, and a single quilt can require 5-12 yards depending on size.
 Additional materials include:

 Labor and Time Investment

 The most significant factor in a quilt’s value is the time invested in creating it.
-Professional quilters typically value their time between market-dependent values per hour, though many experienced artisans should command higher rates.
+Professional quilters typically value their time between a market-dependent hourly rate, though many experienced artisans should command higher rates.

 Time Investment By Quilt Phase